tldr-pages/tldr/pages/linux/smbpasswd.md

 > Change a user's SMB password.

-- Change current user's SMB password:
+- Change the current user's SMB password:

 `smbpasswd`

-- Add specified user to Samba and set password(user should already exist in system):
+- Add a specified user to Samba and set password(user should already exist in system):

 `smbpasswd -a {{user_name}}`